skywind3000/quickmenu.vim/README.md

 ![](http://skywind3000.github.io/word/images/menu/menu-2.gif)

 Trying to share my configuration to my friends, I found that they did't have patience to remember all the keymaps in my vimrc, but a quickmenu is quite accaptable for them.
-Vim is lack of ui components, that's ok for experienced user, but hard for the others, but a quickmenu is easier for them.

 ## Install